axoloti/axoloti/doc/roadmap.md

 * USB host for HID
 * move some non-essential functionality out of firmware into objects (gpio pwm, filters,...)
 * Store patch xml along binary executable on SDCard, so patches stored on sdcard can load into the patcher
-* preferences in flash memory: device name, input/output gain
+* preferences in flash memory: device name, input/output gain, midi virtual cable map
 * DSP: automatically insert saturation if range can exceed, avoid inserting saturation when there is no need.
 Split frac32 into frac32 saturated and frac32 unsaturated types
 * DSP: reduce (right shift on output) (left shift on input)
 * object creation arguments - javascript defined object (in addition to static objects).
 Useful for mix, sel, maybe static filter design...